gitrealname/angular_bundled_starter/README.md

 > For best debugging experience we recommend to use `Google Chrome` as your development browser.

-Drag and Drop `d:\ngStarter` folder from file explorer into `Chrome` sources tab, explorer panel.
+Drag and Drop `d:\ngStarter\src` folder from file explorer into `Chrome` sources tab (explorer panel), right click within file source and 'Map to file system resource...'
 Now, you can even edit files within the browser and changes will be automatically propagated into respected source files.

  # Further study